 The rear is less impressive, feel is vague, and power could be better without having to stomp on the pedal.
 This is more of a problem when performing U-turns or negotiating roundabouts, but on the open road it works okay.

-The Ultra’s Harley-branded Brembo dual four-piston front calipers are mated to 300mm floating rotors, while the rear is also equipped with a four-piston caliper and 300mm disc.
+The Ultra Limited Harley-branded Brembo dual four-piston front calipers are mated to 300mm floating rotors, while the rear is also equipped with a four-piston caliper and 300mm disc.
 The front brake doesn’t lack power, but the lever feel is wooden which may be rectified by a different choice of pads.
 If you could have a tourer with the front brakes from a Wing and the rear from the Ultra, you’d be sweet.
-The Ultra’s rear is fantastic – plenty of power, you know exactly what the rear wheel is doing and only needs light foot work to get the job done.
+The Ultra limited rear is fantastic – plenty of power, you know exactly what the rear wheel is doing and only needs light foot work to get the job done.

 Having a mega-tourer in my shed some day is on my bucket list.
 And while both of these offer awesome long-haul comfort and are surprisingly agile once you’re rolling, the Wing is the clear winner in my book.
 It’s so good to ride and so capable that it really does blur the line between luxury-tourer and sports-tourer.

-But for many, the Ultra would be hard to pass up given the choice for a few reasons.
+But for many, the Ultra Limited would be hard to pass up given the choice for a few reasons.
 Firstly, I love the old-school looks, it would sound great with a set of pipes on it, and with an on-road price of $43,995 it’s a good deal cheaper than the Goldwing’s $46,999 plus on-road-costs asking price.

-The Ultra is let down by average rear suspension, but if you didn’t buy the Wing, you’ll have a big chuck of change left over, and that’s an easy fix.
+The Ultra Limited is let down by average rear suspension, but if you didn’t buy the Wing, you’ll have a big chunk of change left over, and that’s an easy fix.
 As tempting as the Ultra is though, sports riding still runs thick in my veins and the Wing is king.
 But if it doesn’t in yours and you like to cruise to see the sights, pick either, they’re both awesome.